Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/reset.md

 # /reset
 ## Information
 **The command performs a reset for your server.
-It resets the current configuration of your server.
+It resets the current configuration of your server to the default values.
 You must confirm this with `YES` otherwise answer with `NO`. <br>
 Try to use this command if something is not working properly.**
 <br>